 Get your financial information in one place

-So start out by heading to Personal Capital and connecting all of your bank, credit card, loan, and investment accounts.
-If you connect every financial account, you'll have the big picture of your finances you need to build all of the financial statements below.
-Everything we've discussed is completely free of charge, which is awesome!
+So start out by heading to Empower and connecting all of your bank, credit card, loan, and investment accounts.
+If you connect every financial account, you’ll have the big picture of your finances you need to build all of the financial statements below.
+Everything we’ve discussed is completely free of charge, which is awesome!

 Personal Financial Statements: Balance Sheet

 For those of us who have not taken accounting, here is a quick rundown.
-Assets on the left, liabilities on the right, shareholder's equity below liabilities.
+Assets on the left, liabilities on the right, and shareholder’s equity below liabilities.
 Assets + Liabilities = Shareholders Equity.